Sports Medicine Staff

 - B.S. from UT in 2005

 - Former student athletic trainer with the Football & Men's Tennis Teams

-Julie Hallums is in her sixth year as an Administrative Assistant with the Tennessee Athletic Training Room.
+Julie Hallums is in her seventh year as an Administrative Assistant with the Tennessee Athletic Training Room.
 Hallums graduated from UT in 2005 with a degree in History and minor in Psychology.